 Your child will be monitored by the doctors at Birmingham Children's Hospital and have a scan a few months after treatment has finished.
-This is so your child's body has time to recover from the radiotherapy.

 CCTV monitors

 The treatment rooms are monitored during your child's preparation for treatment, positioning and treatment delivery by television cameras.
 This is part of ensuring the accuracy of treatment, safety and wellbeing in the rooms at all times.
 We assure you that the camera image feed is live and it is not possible to make a recording.
 The images are viewable on screens situated in the machine control areas.
 The control areas are only accessible by authorised radiotherapy staff, some who may not be directly involved with your child's care at that time.
 If you have any concerns about your child's privacy or dignity that you have not already discussed then please do not hesitate to highlight your concerns during the information discussion with the radiographers.